 Around 1755, he married David Godfrey's daughter in Connecticut.
 We don't know much about Peter's first wife, we are not even sure of her name.
 She is usually referred to as "daughter Godfrey" or "[blank] Godfrey".
 My understanding is that the vital records from New London were lost in a fire during the American Revolutionary War.
 So we may never know her true name.
-Her mother's name was Elizabeth and it seems likely that she may have been named Elizabeth in honor of her mother.
+Her grandmother's name was Elizabeth and it seems likely that she may have been named Elizabeth in honor of her mother.
 I will refer to her as Elizabeth.

 Peter and Elizabeth had at least 4 children all born in Connecticut: